Enrolment Growth and Building New Schools

 Boundary Reviews

-With the opening of Unnamed North Oshawa PS (Windfields Farm Dr. W/Wintergrace Ave.) in Oshawa, we will also establish a new boundary for that school.
-We will communicate with those school communities once we are prepared to start the boundary review process.
+We communicate directly with school communities about the boundary review process.
 It is important to note that a permanent boundary review is one of the last options the DDSB uses as it may mean that some students will have to attend a different school.
 Any permanent boundary changes to a school are approved by the DDSB Board of Trustees and there is a robust consultation process.
 As boundary and program reviews take place, detailed information about proposed changes and consultation processes can be found on the Boundary and Program Review page.

 Portables